OpenTTD/website/_posts/2024-02-18-how-its-made.md

 Our GitHub page is also where things are tracked that are not yet part of the game and still in development.
 You might have encountered it before as the place where you can report an issue with the game.
-Besides the git repository of the game itself, GitHub also hosts various other git repository related to the game, like for example OpenGFX, NewGRF development tools or various back-end infrastructure.
+Besides the git repository of the game itself, GitHub also hosts various other git repositories related to the game, like for example OpenGFX, NewGRF development tools or various back-end infrastructure.

 ## How a feature is born